-Middle Childhood Generalist Standards, Third Edition, derives its power to describe accomplished teaching from an amazing degree of collaboration and consensus among educators from the field.
-Through the expertise and input of three standards committees; numerous reviews by the board of directors; and three periods of public comment by educators, policymakers, parents, and the like, as well as through the intense study of candidates for National Board Certification who have immersed themselves in the first and second editions, these third-edition standards emerge as a living testament to what accomplished teachers should know and be able to do.
-Middle Childhood Generalist Standards, Third Edition represents the best thinking by teachers and for teachers about advanced teaching practice in the field.
+Middle Childhood Generalist Standards, Fourth Edition, derives its power to describe accomplished teaching from an amazing degree of collaboration and consensus among educators from the field.
+Through the expertise and input of four standards committees; numerous reviews by the NBPTS Board of Directors; three periods of public comment and a stakeholder review by educators, policymakers, parents, and the like; as well as through the intense study of candidates for National Board Certification who have immersed themselves in the first, second, and third editions, these fourth-edition standards emerge as a living testament to what accomplished teachers should know and be able to do.
+Middle Childhood Generalist Standards, Fourth Edition, represents the best thinking by teachers and for teachers about advanced teaching practice in the field.

-The National Board for Professional Teaching Standards is deeply grateful to all those who contributed their time, wisdom, and professional vision to Middle Childhood Generalist Standards, Third Edition.
+The National Board for Professional Teaching Standards (NBPTS) is deeply grateful to all those who contributed their time, wisdom, and professional vision to Middle Childhood Generalist Standards, Fourth Edition.
 Any field grows, shifts, and evolves over time.
 Standards, too, must remain dynamic and therefore are subject to revision.
-In 2010, the National Board for Professional Teaching Standards convened a third Middle Childhood Generalist Standards Committee.
-This committee was charged with achieving both continuity and change, using the first two editions of the standards as the foundation for its work but modifying the standards to reflect best practices of the early 21st century.
-The Middle Childhood Generalist Standards Committee , and dedication to the improvement of student learning that are hallmarks of accomplished teachers.
-Special thanks go to committee co chairs, Suzanne Nakashima, NBCT, and Francis (Skip) Fennell for their invaluable leadership in making the third edition a reality.
+In 2024, NBPTS convened the Contemporary Relevance Check Committee to address exactly this issue.
+The committee was charged with achieving both continuity and change by replacing language used to describe practices no longer in general professional use or no longer supported by pedagogical research since the creation of the third edition in 2012.
+The Contemporary Relevance Check Committee exemplified the collegiality, expertise, and dedication to the improvement of student learning that are hallmarks of accomplished teachers.
+Special thanks go to committee chair Leslee Milch, NBCT, for her invaluable leadership in making the fourth edition a reality.

-A debt of gratitude is owed to the two original committees which debated, reflected, and articulated the multiple facets of accomplished teaching to advance the field and to provide a rigorous and sound basis for national certification of teachers.
-In particular, the National Board appreciates the leadership of chairs and vice chairs of previous committees, Jay Sugarman, Dorothy Strickland, and Gerviece H. Brown, who skillfully led the effort to weave the National Board's Five Core Propositions into field-specific standards of teaching excellence.
+A debt of gratitude is owed to the three original committees which debated, reflected, and articulated the multiple facets of accomplished teaching to advance the field and to provide a rigorous and sound basis for national certification of teachers.
+In particular, the National Board appreciates the leadership of the third edition chairs-Suzanne Nakashima, NBCT, and Francis (Skip) Fennell-and their committee, whose work remains the basis of the fourth edition.
+An enormous word of thanks also goes out to all previous committees and their chairs-Jay Sugarman; Dorothy Strickland; and Gerviece H. Brown-who skillfully led the effort to weave the National Board's Five Core Propositions into field-specific standards of teaching excellence.

-The work of the Middle Childhood Generalists Standards Committee was guided by the NBPTS Board of Directors.
-The National Board Certification Council was instrumental in selecting the standards committee, reviewing the current edition of the standards, and recommending adoption of the standards to the full board of directors.
+The work of the Contemporary Relevance Check Committee was guided by the National Board Certification Council, which seated the committee, reviewed updated language constituting the fourth edition, and approved adoption of the standards on behalf of the Board of Directors.
 Stakeholders from disciplinary and policy organizations, teacher associations, and higher education provided insight into the current status of the field and recommended members for the committee.
-Writer Susan Lopez Bailey and staff members Joan Auchter, Lisa Stooksberry, Mary Lease, NBCT, and Emma Parkerson supported the committee in their task.
+Writer Robyn Seglem, NBCT, and staff members Kristin Hamilton, NBCT; Susan Lopez Bailey; Dianna Minor, NBCT; Arlen Hancock; Evangeline Stewart; and Janet Haber supported the committee in their task.

-In presenting these standards for accomplished middle childhood generalist teachers, NBPTS recognizes that this publication would not have evolved without the considerable contributions of many unnamed institutions and individuals, including the hundreds of people who responded to public comment.
+In presenting these standards for accomplished middle childhood generalist teachers, NBPTS recognizes that this publication would not have evolved without the considerable contributions of many unnamed institutions and individuals.
 On behalf of NBPTS, we extend our thanks to all of them.